 We’re all familiar with how unpredictable events wreak havoc on a working mom’s work life.
 The unexpectedly sick child that requires a week away from the office.
 The soccer game that’s rescheduled to the same time as a critical meeting.

 Let’s face it.
 When your body has unpredictable and demanding needs — it makes even the smallest task feel like a major burden.
 What can you do?
 You can develop your capacity to take care of your unwell body while still taking care of your work.

-Perhaps you tend to ignore these symptoms, pushing on until they hurt your performance or you become too sick to go on.
+Perhaps you tend to ignore these symptoms, pushing on until they hurt your performance, or you become too sick to go on.
 Or maybe you find that being alone at home makes it easy to crawl into bed, pull the covers over your head, and forget about clients or deadlines.
-If that's true for you, how is it going?
-I've tried both and neither work for me — nor my clients.
+If that’s true for you, how is it going?
+I’ve tried both, and neither works for me — or my clients.

 Living with illness requires developing your capacity to be resilient in the face of ongoing and persistent challenges.
 And here’s the good news.
 You can develop resilience through many paths.
 One sure place to start is by thinking strategically.